 The petitioner in this case, a seven-year-old girl, lived in rural Colombia with her grandmother and several animals to whom she has given names; including two dogs, a cat, a group of ducks, and some hens.
-Petitioner’s father worked as a policeman, so he did not live with the girl full-time and nor did he see her often.
+Petitioner’s father worked as a policeman, so he did not live with the girl full-time, and nor did he see her often.
 She stated that she felt great sadness because she did not get to see her father much and therefore had to attend psychotherapy.
 She asserted that the respondent, the police department, refused to transfer her father to a closer police unit.
-Furthermore, she did not want to move to the city where her father works because doing so would break up her multispecies family.
+Furthermore, she did not want to move to the city where her father worked because doing so would break up her multispecies family.

 The child here requested that the first holding be modified to have her father transferred to a closer police unit, as to uphold her interests and respect family unity, including the animals.
 In short, she appealed for the protection of her “fundamental rights to a multispecies family unit.”